harrisonlab/Metabarcoding_projects/statistical analysis.md

 ```
 ### DESeq2
-It's possible to convert a phyloseq object to a DESeq datamatrix with phyloseq_to_deseq2
+It's possible to convert a phyloseq object to a DESeq datamatrix with the wrapper function phylo_to_des.
+phylo_to_des has the option to specify the size factor calculation using the option calcFactors (see plotTaxa for examples of how to use this option)
 ```{r}
 dds <- phylo_to_des(mybiom)
 ```